Ceemos96/vet-clinic-1/README.md

 ## Built with
 - SQL

 ## Getting Started

+- You can clone this repo by typing `git clone https://github.com/Ceemos96/vet-clinic-1` on your terminal.

+- Type `cd vet-clinic-1` to access the project on the terminal.

+## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database: